2022 Kirkton riot: Firework ban campaign

 Following the riot, Dundee City Council leader John Alexander called for supermarkets in Dundee to ban the public selling of fireworks.
 Supermarkets shortly after in Dundee banned the public selling of fireworks.

 Investigation

 On 1 November 2022, Scottish Government Justice Secretary Keith Brown confirmed that Police Scotland had launched an investigation to identify and prosecute those involved in the riot.
 Brown also faced calls to introduce a nationwide ban on public purchase of fireworks following the events after he condemned the riot.

 On 3 November 2022, a teenager was arrested in connection with the riot.

 On 6 November 2022, a 28-year old woman and a 15-year old teenager were charged following the riot.

+On 27 October 2023, Police Scotland revealed that 33 people were charged following the riot.

+Convictions

+In November 2025, four men stood trial at Falkirk Sheriff Court in connection with the disorder that took place.
+After an eight-day trial involving more than 160 hours of CCTV evidence and testimony from 18 Crown witnesses, a jury convicted two men of breaching the peace.
+One man was found to have incited others during the disorder, while the other was found to have acted with others to throw fireworks and projectiles at police and members of the public, start fires in the area, damage property, and encourage others to join the unrest.
+Two additional men on trial were acquitted by verdicts of not proven.

+Before the trial began, three men had already pled guilty to separate charges of breaching the peace in connection with the incident.
+Sentencing for all those convicted was deferred pending background reports.

+Earlier in the proceedings, two men faced no further action after the court upheld no-case-to-answer submissions from their solicitors.

+Further disturbances

+In both 2023 and 2024, further incidents took place in the same area.

+In 2023, a disturbance took place once again on Beauly Avenue on 31 October, albeit a smaller scale, when a fire broke out.
+Riot police were deployed alongside fifteen police vehicles.
+Over 50 people were involved in the disturbance.

+In the lead up to Halloween in 2024, eleven vacant houses were secured by police in Kirkton in preparation of any rioting breaking out.
+On the night of Halloween, bins were set alight in the area.